Dali Tambo

 Dali Tambo (born 1 March 1959) is a South African media personality best known as the presenter of the SABC television talk-show People of the South and as the founder of the anti-apartheid organisation Artists Against Apartheid.

 Early life

 Dali Tambo is the son of Oliver Tambo, former president of the African National Congress, and Adelaide Tambo.
 Tambo attended Lancing College in West Sussex, United Kingdom, before going on to study at the American University and the Sorbonne in Paris, France, where he acquired a bachelor's degree in International Affairs and Political Science.

-Dali Tambo is married to Rachael Tambo and they have four children; their oldest son is named after his father (OR Tambo).
+Dali Tambo is married to Rachael Tambo and they have four children; their oldest son is named after his father (O. R. Tambo).

 Artists Against Apartheid

-In 1983 Dali Tambo founded the anti-apartheid organisation Artists Against Apartheid with musician Jerry Dammers.
+In 1983, Dali Tambo founded the anti-apartheid organisation Artists Against Apartheid with musician Jerry Dammers.
 The organisation organised numerous anti-apartheid concerts in Europe during the 1980s.
 Tambo returned to South Africa in 1991 as apartheid ended.